 Job searching can feel overwhelming at the best of times, let alone during a global pandemic.
 But remember it is possible, and as Billy Ocean and later Boyzone famously proclaimed: "When the going gets tough, the tough get going!"

-We have seen 15 new jobs landed by clients during Covid, here is some advice on making the job search as productive as possible – so you get a sense of achievement and build some positive momentum!
+We've seen 15 new jobs landed by clients during Covid.
+Here's some advice on making the job search as productive as possible – so you get a sense of achievement and build some positive momentum!

-Attend our online talk for more structured advice; ‘How to job search during the pandemic’ on Monday 16th November, more information can be found here.
+You can also attend our online talk for more structured advice; "How to land a job in 2021" on Monday 11th January, more information can be found here.